-Wonder how much money solar will save you?
-Try out our easy and helpful tool.
-Simply put in your address and electric bill; we’ll look up the cost for electricity in your area and show you a solar array that will meet your needs, along with ballpark pricing info.
-Enter your name and email if you want to hear from our team about how to put solar to work for you!
+Curious how much money you will save by going solar?
+We can help!
+Our solar savings calculator uses your address and electric bill to show you a solar array that will meet your household needs, along with ballpark pricing info.
+This tool gives customized results based on your state’s electricity rates and past installation data for solar projects in Maine, New Hampshire, Massachusetts, and Vermont.
+Simply fill out the form and see your solar panel savings.
+Include your name and email if you’d like to hear from our team about how to put solar to work for you!

 Why Solar Panels Make Sense for a Home

 Check out our Why Go Solar? guide for a deep dive into the top reasons to go solar.

 Our Solar Calculator comes up with a rough estimate of the number panels you’ll need based on: